yairm210/Unciv/Uniques.md

 "Cannot be built on bonus resource"

+"Cannot be built on [tileFilter] tiles"

+"Cannot be built on [tileFilter] tiles until [techName] is discovered"

 "Tile provides yield without assigned population"

 "Indestructable" - Cannot be removed by nukes (might be used more later, for now only this)